dneuhaus76/powershell-ziped-archive-installer/README.md

 ## How to use (how you should use)
-- copy to a local location (dnInstall.ps1,dnInstall.cmd,xxx.zip) - all to the same locateion see Filestructure
+- copy to a local location (dnInstall.ps1,dnInstall.cmd,xxx.zip) - all to the same location (see Filestructure)
 - run as admin dnInstall.cmd - or Powershell as admin and run the dnInstall.ps1 - File

-Enjoy